tex31/equipment/blog-jsf-master/README.md

 - or deploy it in a standard way via Tomcat's application manager interface.
 - or run the project directly from your favorite IDE (usually via `Project-Run` menu).

-#### Gotchas

-JSF processes all the actions as POST requests.
-So all the `posting`tags like `h:commandLink` or `h:commandButton`should be placed inside a `h:form` element, that requires some extra work with CSS.
-That's why the links to delete a post are not so nicely aligned :).

-It seems like it is not possible to process several views in the same bean (controller) like Ruby on Rails does.
-That's why edit/update actions were extracted into a separate PostEditBean class.